truust-io/docs.truust.io/content/getting-started.md

 #### Step 1: Your Product Details

 - **Business website**: In case of not having a website, it is necessary to share either the link to the app or a profile in social networks.
-- **Product description**: A brief description of what you sell, who you sell to, and how much you charge your customers.
+- **Product Description**: A brief description of what you sell, who you sell to, and how much you charge your customers.

 #### Step 2: Business Details

 - **Legal Name**
 - **Tax identification number**
 - **Legal Address**
-- **Tax verification**: you must attach a document with the tax identification number for companies / copy of identification number for freelancers.
+- **Tax verification**: you must attach a document with the tax identification number for companies/copy of identification number for freelancers.
 - **Company verification**: you must upload the company registration voucher or the tax registration voucher for self-employed.
 - **Business Administrator Verification**: you must attach a copy of the Business Administrator’s identification number.
 - **Bank verification**: you must upload a bank account ownership certificate.